 - Finally, drying and curing conditions need to take control.

 Denim garment washing is an additional process to adding some features to the garment.
-The following are the different types of denim garment washing.
+I have presented flow chart of different denim washing process.
+The following are the different types of denim garment washing with advantages and limitations of denim washes.
 They are-

 - Chemical Washes/ Bleach Wash